uptechteam/ios-cookbook/7-code-style.md

 ### 4. Coding Style
 #### 4.1 General
 - Prefer `let` to `var` whenever possible.
-- Do not explicitly declare types for constants or variables if they can be inferred. *But be aware that inferring a chain of closures will result in slower compilation time:*
+- Do not explicitly declare types for constants or variables if they can be inferred *(but be aware that inferring a chain of closures will result in slower compilation time)*:
     ```swift
     // Preferred
     let age = user.age